radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 5. Click Next.
 Step 2 – Query Selection is displayed.
 6. Select a saved query from the list of saved queries drop-down menu.

->**NOTE – if you need to create a query for a report, see [Basic Queries](#basic-queries) and [Advanced Queries](#advanced-queries).**
+>[!note] If you need to create a query for a report, see [Basic Queries](#basic-queries) and [Advanced Queries](#advanced-queries).

 7. To specify which attributes you want in your report, select an attribute from the Available Attributes table on the left and click the **Right Arrow** button.
 Attributes displayed in the Report Attributes table on the right are included in the report.
 You can select multiple attributes at once.
 To add all attributes to the report, click the **Double right-arrow** button.
 In the following example, the attributes cn, employeeNumber, l, mail, o, and ou are included in the report.

->**NOTE – to remove an attribute from the report, select an attribute from the table on the right and click the Left arrow button.
-To remove all attributes from the report, click the Double left-arrow button.**
+>[!note] To remove an attribute from the report, select an attribute from the table on the right and click the Left arrow button.
+To remove all attributes from the report, click the Double left-arrow button.

 ![An image showing ](Media/Image3.32.jpg)